-The application asks you to list your most relevant volunteer positions, internships, club affiliations, or jobs you’ve held in the arenas of food, gardening/farming, education, health, youth services, community organizing, social justice, and/or the environment.
-You can list up to 5 experiences.
+The application asks you to list your most relevant volunteer positions, internships, club affiliations, or jobs you’ve held in the areas of food/nutrition, gardening/farming, education, health, youth development/childcare, community organizing, social justice, and/or the environment.
+You can list up to five experiences.
 Start with your most recent experience and work your way backwards.

 When listing your experiences, remember to be specific.
 Don’t just say you volunteered, but explain what you did as a volunteer.

-Below are some examples of what counts as experience in these arenas.
+Below are some examples of what counts as experience in these areas.
 This list is meant to give you an idea of what experiences an applicant might list and is not exhaustive.